In Year 12, pupils can progress onto AS and A Levels, typically progressing in the year after their International GCSE results.

 Learners will study information representation, communication and internet technologies, hardware, software development, relational database modelling, and more.
 As they progress, learners will develop their computational thinking and use problem solving skills to develop computer-based solutions using algorithms and programming languages.

-Please note – all Key Stage 5 courses are paid over 2 years, over 5 terms in total.
+All Key Stage 5 courses are paid over 2 years over 5 terms.